ipleiria-robotics/adv_robotics/docs/software_install-EN.md

 4. Decompress the file (virtual machine) to the folder where the virtual machines are stored in your PC (in the professor's case, it was in `C:\Users\hugoc\Documentos\Virtual Machines\`), or to any other folder of your choosing.
 After decompressing the files, it will take about 25Gb of hardrive space;
 5. Open VMware Workstation Pro;
 6. Click in _File_ --> _Open..._ and open, in the folder where you stored the virtual machine, the file "Xubuntu 24.04 64-bit\Xubuntu 24.04 64-bit.vmx";
-7. In the message that pops up questioning if the virtual machine was copied or moved, choose the option "I moved it".
+7. In the message that pops up questioning if the virtual machine was copied or moved, choose the option "Browse..." and choose the file in the folder.

 The username is `robotics` and the password is `robotics`.